cgrindel/rules_swift_package_manager/examples/vapor_example/README.md

 have custom module maps.
 This example exercises the `swift_bazel` code that processes custom module maps and handles novel Clang module linking issues.

+Also, this example demonstrates how to store the Swift-specific dependency files in a sub-package.

 ## Linux Prequisites